There are two different reasons why someone would take a steroid shot: for medical purposes or to enhance athletic performance.

 Medical Shot for Allergies

-In the medical world, the frequency with which you can get a shot depends on whether you’re getting shots for pain, allergies, inflammation, or other reasons.
-Your doctor will perform several tests to confirm your diagnosis and adjust your dose and frequency based on the severity of your condition as well as your medical history.
+In the medical world, the frequency with which you can get a steroid shot depends on whether you’re getting shots for pain, allergies, inflammation, or other reasons.

 Medical Condition Shot Frequency